 Unified Vailsburg Services Organization (UVSO)

-Unified Vailsburg Services Organization (UVSO) is the stabilizing force for a transitioning community.
-The UVSO campus is located in the Vailsburg section of Newark, New Jersey’s West Ward, and serves 1400 clients per day.
-The organization unites with friends and neighbors to create a stable and compassionate community.
+The Unified Vailsburg Services Organization (UVSO) service campus is located in the Vailsburg section of Newark, New Jersey’s West Ward, and serves 1000 clients per day.
+Our core programs are Youth & Children Services, Senior Services, Housing & Real Estate Development, and Community Outreach & Planning.
+The organization unifies with supporters, friends, and neighbors to create a stable and compassionate community.